 Luca is a dreamer…just like me.
 And he makes his dreams come true, inspiring everyone around.

 After experiencing difficult challenges like cooking live crabs, catching a turkey, cooking for a very tough bride and, of course, facing the most terrifying culinary judges, he reached the top!

-His journey after Masterchef is even richer than you can expect, Luca will become a dad pretty soon, meanwhile, he travels around US to cook amazing private dinners, so if you want a Masterchef in your kitchen, check his website.
+His journey after Masterchef is even richer than you can expect, Luca will become a dad pretty soon, meanwhile, he travels around US to cook amazing private dinners.

 I feel honored to have had the chance to collaborate with Luca, when he told me he was giving me his blessing to remake his mum’s famous meatballs, he really touched my heart!

 Luca: “These are my mother famous POLPETTE!!
 The best meatballs in the world!